 Homun - Main Village of Cenotes

 Beat the Merida heat with a day trip to Homún.
-From this little Mayan village, you can easily access over a dozen different clear water cenotes.
+You can easily access over a dozen clear water cenotes from this little Mayan village.
 Once in Homun, a rickshaw driver can transport you to as many different cenotes as you can squeeze in a single day.

-At each cenote, you’ll need to pay an entrance fee (usually around 50 pesos) for unlimited access to that cenote.
+You’ll need to pay an entrance fee (usually around 50 pesos) for unlimited access to that cenote at each cenote.

 Hool Kosom – Our favorite.
 Head down the ladder to this clear water cenote and enjoy a brisk swim.
 Bonus if you have a snorkel set.